releng-tool/releng-tool-docs/content/getting-started/tutorial-sdl.md

 The project has both `libsdl` and `sample` packages ready to build.
-For the `sample` project, the implementation references a `releng-tool.bmp` image to render for a window, which has not been setup.
+For the `sample` project, the implementation references a `releng-tool.bmp` image to render for a window, which has not yet been setup.
 This file should be added into the build system and installed into the target in the post-build stages.